Russian Trolls Duped Global Media Thousands of Times

 What do President Donald Trump, CNN anchor Jake Tapper, The Washington Post, Breitbart and Jack Dorsey, the head of Twitter, all have in common?

-They and at least 40 celebrities and politicians were all roped into boosting tweets created by a Russian "troll factory" to millions of followers, according to a new exclusive analysis.
+They and at least 40 celebrities and politicians were all roped into retweeting or otherwise engaging with accounts created by a Russian "troll factory" to millions of followers, according to a new exclusive analysis.

 Over 3,000 global news outlets also inadvertently published articles containing embedded tweets by the confirmed Kremlin-linked troll accounts in over 11,000 news articles in the run-up to the 2016 election, separate exclusive reporting shows.